PinchofLogic/PinchofLogic/README.md

-- 👋 Hi, I’m @PinchofLogic
+- 👋 Hi, I’m Kuldeep Saxena.
-- 👀 I’m interested in AWS & Python
+- 👀 I’m an AWS Solutions Architect.
 - 🌱 I’m currently learning Python & JavaScript
 - 💞️ I’m looking to collaborate on Python projects in the Life science sector
 - 📫 How to reach me on Twitter @kuldeep_saxena